-You are just rewriting the existing contents by changing some context without adding any value and without targeting the right audience.
+You are just rewriting the existing content by changing some context without adding any value and without targeting the right audience.

-If you are updating your blog with CRAP, just because your blogging schedule demands some contents and you want to fulfill it as soon as possible, you’re shooting yourself in the foot.
+If you are updating your blog with CRAP, just because your blogging schedule demands some content and you want to fulfill it as soon as possible, you’re shooting yourself in the foot.

 I have never seen any pro blogger writing such crap on their blogs; even they can write a ton of blog posts or hire a bunch of freelancers to work for them.

 They just write a few authority articles and provide insane value throughout each piece of content so that people can find some value and solve their problems.

 I was a bad writer in the initial days of my blogging (I’m still), but I kept learning new things about copywriting, SEO, and content optimization.

 Even today, I follow industry-leading publications, including CopyBlogger, and ProBlogger, and try to implement a few hacks myself.

 There is a big misconception among people that publishing a blog every day will increase traffic to their blog, which is not 100% true.

 Practicing will surely improve your writing or research process, but you must follow the right path to get satisfactory results, whether you write daily or weekly.